William Watt (Australian politician): Federal politics

-At the 1914 federal election Watt was elected Liberal member for the seat of Balaclava.
-He became a leading member of the Nationalist Party when it was formed in 1916 under the leadership of Billy Hughes, and in 1917 he was appointed Minister for Works and Railways in the Hughes Government.
-By now he had moved away from his earlier liberalism and was regarded as a hard-line conservative.
+Watt was elected to the House of Representatives at the 1914 federal election, defeating ALP candidate John Curtin in the safe Liberal seat of Balaclava.

+During World War I, Watt and the Liberal Party supported Prime Minister Billy Hughes' plan to send conscripted troops to fight overseas, a subject which caused a major split in the Labor Party.
+He endorsed plans to form a national unity government with Hughes' breakaway National Labor Party, supporting Hughes to remain as prime minister despite the Liberals' superior numbers in parliament.
+He was subsequently appointed Minister for Works and Railways in the second Hughes ministry and won re-election as a Nationalist Party at the 1917 election.

 Acting prime minister

-In March 1918 Watt was appointed Treasurer, and became in effect Hughes's deputy.
-When Hughes left Australia for London in April, Watt became Acting Prime Minister, a position he held until Hughes returned from the Versailles peace conference in August 1919.
+In March 1918 Watt was appointed treasurer, and became in effect Hughes's deputy.
+When Hughes left Australia for London in April, Watt became acting prime minister, a position he held until Hughes returned from the Versailles peace conference in August 1919.
 It was during his time as Treasurer that Watt opined that the war effort was best served by "...putting the country into the hands of a Committee of Public Safety.
 It is doubtful if a democracy can fight a great autocracy."
 During this period he also had the portfolio of Trade and Customs.
-For his service as Acting Prime Minister, Watt was appointed to the Imperial Privy Council in the 1920 New Year Honours, entitling him to the style "The Right Honourable".
+For his service as acting prime minister, Watt was appointed to the Imperial Privy Council in the 1920 New Year Honours, entitling him to the style "The Right Honourable".

 He was a trusted figure in Melbourne business circles and shared the dissatisfaction that most conservatives felt at the increasingly erratic and autocratic way Hughes ran the government.
-He also disliked Hughes personally and felt that Hughes had not acknowledged his efforts as Acting Prime Minister.
+He also disliked Hughes personally and felt that Hughes had not acknowledged his efforts as acting prime minister.
 Although he remained loyal in public, he was keen to leave Hughes's ministry, and was seen by many as Hughes's likely successor.